vtexdocs/dev-portal-content/docs/guides/Integration-Guides/search-integration-guide/external-search-provider-specification.md

 - You can also use the same VTEX IO app responsible for being a search provider to also set up a webhook and receive notifications whenever a change in the catalog occurs.
 This VTEX IO app can, then, send the catalog changes to the search provider.

 ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/Integration-Guides/search-integration-guide/cc299d1-catalog_40.png)

-To receive catalog changes, refer to this [article](https://www.notion.so/How-to-receive-Catalog-changes-on-VTEX-IO-d2587b0bcd634f0ea8d6f50955a2d70a)
+To receive catalog changes, refer to this [Receiving Catalog Changes on VTEX IO](https://developers.vtex.com/docs/guides/how-to-receive-catalog-changes-on-vtex-io).

 ## Onboarding